peter-leonov/introscope/README.md

 });
 ```

-## EffectsLogger
+## Effects Logger

 _This module saves 90% of time you spend writing boiler plate code in tests._

-EffectsLogger is a nice helping tool which utilises the power of module scope introspection for side effects logging and DI mocking.
+Effects Logger is a nice helping tool which utilises the power of module scope introspection for side effects logging and DI mocking.
 It reduces the repetitive code in tests by auto mocking simple side effects and logging inputs and outputs of the tested function with support of a nicely looking custom Jest Snapshot serializer.

 Example: